Emergence of Rich Dissipative Phases in the Anisotropic Quantum Rabi Model Driven by the $\mathbf{A}^{2}$ Term: steady-state phase diagram

 where $\eta =(\tau -1)^{2}[(1+\tau )^{2}-4\kappa ]$.
 The two branches $\tilde{g}_{c}^{+}$ and $\tilde{g}_{c}^{-}$ coincide when $4(\kappa -\tau )^{2}=\tilde{\gamma}^{2}\eta $, which can be rewritten as

 {Thus, for a fixed $\kappa$, there exist critical values $\tau_c^s$ at which $\tilde{g}_{c}^{\pm}$ merges.}

 Now we can construct the complete steady-state phase diagram for the open anisotropic QRM, as shown in the upper panels of Fig.~\ref{fig:phase_diagram} for $\kappa =0$ \hyperref[fig:phase_diagram]{(a)}, $\kappa =1$ \hyperref[fig:phase_diagram]{(b)}, and $\kappa =3$ \hyperref[fig:phase_diagram]{(c)} in the $(\tau ,\tilde{g})$-plane.
-The phase diagram for $\kappa =0$, originally reported in Ref.~\cite{lyu2024PERL}, is reproduced and extended here.
+For comparison, we reproduce here the phase diagram for $\kappa = 0$ originally reported in Ref.~\cite{lyu2024PERL}, and extend it further.
 The phase boundaries between the NP and the SRP, given by $\tilde{g}_{c}^{\pm }$ in Eq.~\eqref{g_c_np}, are represented by solid red and black lines, respectively.
 The boundaries corresponding to real $s_{z}$, defined by Eq.~\eqref{gcb} for $\kappa \neq 0$ or Eq.~\eqref{taob} for $\kappa =0$, are shown as black dashed lines; for simplicity, these are collectively referred to as $\tilde{g}_{c}^{b}$ curves throughout this work.

 The region enclosed between the $\tilde{g}_{c}^{b}$ curve and the $\tilde{g}_{c}^{\pm}$ curves corresponds to a new phase, termed the SRP+NP phase, which will be analyzed in the next subsection.
 For $\kappa \neq 0$, an isolated SRP+NP region—bounded only by the $\tilde{g}_{c}^{b}$ curve—also emerges, as shown in \hyperref[fig:phase_diagram]{(b)}.
 Such an isolated region can also appear in the regimes of large $\tilde{g}$ and $\tau$ in \hyperref[fig:phase_diagram]{(c)} (though it lies outside the range displayed in this figure), due to the two solutions of $\tilde{g}_{c}^{b}$ in Eq. \eqref{gcb}.
 In contrast to the case without the $\mathbf{A}^{2}$ term in \hyperref[fig:phase_diagram]{(a)}, where the phase diagram is symmetric in $\tau$, the inclusion of the $\mathbf{A}^{2}$ term breaks this symmetry and results in an asymmetric phase structure.